Easy3D 2.6.1

 GLuint depth_texture ( bool resolve = true) const

-Returns the texture id for the texture attached to the depth attachment of this framebuffer object.
+Returns the texture ID for the texture attached to the depth attachment.

 Parameters